nbelmokhtar/Udacity_AZMLND_Project_3_Capstone/starter_file/README.md

 Dataset from Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
 BMC Medical Informatics and Decision Making 20, 16 (2020).

-Heart failure is a common event caused by Cardiovascular diseases (CVDs) and this dataset contains 12 features that can be used to predict mortality by heart failure.

-01- age : Age of the patient (years) 02- anaemia : Decrease of red blood cells or hemoglobin (boolean) 03- creatinine_phosphokinase : Level of the CPK enzyme in the blood (mcg/L) 04- diabetes : If the patient has diabetes (boolean) 05- ejection_fraction : Percentage of blood leaving the heart at each contraction (percentage) 06- high_blood_pressure : If the patient has hypertension (boolean) 07- platelets : Platelets in the blood (kiloplatelets/mL) 08- serum_creatinine : Level of serum creatinine in the blood (mg/dL) 09- serum_sodium :Level of serum sodium in the blood (mEq/L) 10- sex : Woman or man (binary) 11- smoking : If the patient smokes or not (boolean) 12- time : Follow-up period (days)

 ### Task

-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+Heart failure is a common event caused by Cardiovascular diseases (CVDs) and this dataset contains 12 features :

+01- age : Age of the patient (years)
+02- anaemia : Decrease of red blood cells or hemoglobin (boolean) 03- creatinine_phosphokinase : Level of the CPK enzyme in the blood (mcg/L) 04- diabetes : If the patient has diabetes (boolean) 05- ejection_fraction : Percentage of blood leaving the heart at each contraction (percentage) 06- high_blood_pressure : If the patient has hypertension (boolean) 07- platelets : Platelets in the blood (kiloplatelets/mL) 08- serum_creatinine : Level of serum creatinine in the blood (mg/dL) 09- serum_sodium :Level of serum sodium in the blood (mEq/L) 10- sex : Woman or man (binary)
+11- smoking : If the patient smokes or not (boolean) 12- time : Follow-up period (days)

+These 12 feaytures are used to predict mortality by heart failure indicated by a boolean value : DEATH_EVENT.

 ### Access

-*TODO*: Explain how you are accessing the data in your workspace.
+We uses 2 ways to access the data in the workspace :

+- In AutoML, we used Dataset.get_by_name() function to download dataset as a csv file and register it in the workspace.

+- For Hyperdrive, we used TabularDatasetFactory.from_delimited_files() in the train.py script to create a TabularDataset to represent tabular data in delimited [CSV file](https://raw.githubusercontent.com/nbelmokhtar/Udacity_AZMLND_Project_3_Capstone/master/starter_file/heart_failure_clinical_records_dataset.csv).

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment